Updated Visitation Procedures

 The facility will use the Community Transmission Level metric- NOT the COVID-19 Community Level to determine specific infection control and prevention practices as recommended for the identified level.
 The Nursing facility will check the COVID-19 Community Transmission Level, via the website, weekly.

 The facility must allow indoor visitation at all times and for all residents/tenants as permitted under regulations.
 The facility will no longer limit the frequency and length of visits for residents/tenants, the number of visitors, or require advance scheduling of visits.
 Again, we ask that if you are not feeling well, defer your visit.

 Visitors will still be allowed in the facility.

-Visitors should be made aware of the potential risk of visiting and precautions necessary in order to visit the resident/tenant during an outbreak investigation and adhere to the Core Principles of COVID-19
+Visitors should be made aware of the potential risk of visiting via posted signs on entry doors, the signs will specify what precautions are necessary in order to visit the resident/tenant during an outbreak investigation and adhere to the Core Principles of COVID-19

-Although there is no limit to the number of visitors that a resident/tenants can have at one time, visits should be conducted in a manner that adheres to the Core Principles of COVID-19 Infection Prevention listed above.
-Facility should ensure that proper social distancing can be maintained during peak times of visitation and encourage visitors to go directly to resident’s/tenants’ rooms or designated visitation areas.
+Although there is no limit to the number of visitors that a resident/tenants can have at one time, visits should be conducted in a manner that adheres to the Core Principles of COVID-19 Infection Prevention listed above

 Denise Cheney, RN, Infection Control Nurse/Social worker designee